 The state prosecutors announced that Michigan's top medical official, Dr. Eden Wells, will be in charge of any crime for her role in the water crisis linked to an outbreak of Legionnaires’ disease that caused at least 12 deaths.

-However, officials cautioned that it could be a year or more before residents can drink from their faucets because lead-tainted pipes must be replaced.
+However, officials cautioned that it could take a year or more before residents can drink from their faucets, as lead-tainted pipes must be replaced.

 April 6, 2018

-Governor Snyder appeared to flag the all-reasonable.
-After the MDEQ proclaims that lead levels in the Flint water supply will never again be an issue, Governor Snyder declares that the free bottled water program will end a portion of a $450 million state and federal help program.
+Governor Snyder appeared to flag all the reasons as reasonable.
+After the MDEQ proclaims that lead levels in the Flint water supply will never again be an issue, Governor Snyder declares that the free bottled water program will end, as part of a $450 million state and federal assistance program.

 To be sure, there is some proof that the circumstances in Flint are improving.
-Lead levels stayed below the government action level for as long as four six-month observing periods from July 2016 to June 2018.
+Lead levels remained below the government action level for up to 6 six-month observation periods from July 2016 to June 2018.

 July 19, 2018